-[councillor's or designated person's signature]
+[councillor's or designated person's signature] [date]

-[date]

-A. Real Property

-Street address of each parcel of real property in which I had an interest at the return date/at any time since 30 June $\,$

-Nature of interest

-B. Sources of income

-1 Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of income I received from an occupation at any time since 30 June

-2 Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of income I received from a trust since 30 June

-Name and address of settlor Name and address of trustee

-3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of other income I received at any time since 30 June

-[Include description sufficient to identify the person from whom, or the circumstances in which, that income was received]

-C. Gift

-Description of each gift I received at any time since 30 June

-Name and address of donor

-D. Contributions to travel

-Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June

-Dates on which travel was undertaken

-Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken
+[44.5] A. Real Property Street address of each parcel of real property in which I had an Nature of interest interest at the return date/at any B. Sources of income 1 Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June Description of occupation Name and address of employer or description of office held (if applicable) Name under which partnership conducted (if applicable) 2 Sources of income I reasonable v expect to receive from a trust in the he period 2 Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from a trust since 30 June Name and address of settlor Name and addr ress of trustee 3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received] C. Gifts Description of each gift I received at any time since Name and address of donor 30 June D. Contributions to travel Name and address of each Dates on which travel was Name of States, person who made any financial o Territories of the other contribution to any travel Commonwealth undertaken by me at any time and overseas since 30 June countries in which travel was undertaken - •